Planning-Inspectorate/applications-service/e2e-tests/README.md

 #### Test data
-From the project root folder run `make install` and then `make serve` which will spin up the application against `localhost:9004`
+From the project root folder run `npm run dev` which will spin up the application against `localhost:9004`

-Then navigate to `e2e-tests` folder.
+In a separate terminal, navigate to `e2e-tests` folder.

 All the features were tagged with `@testSuite` tag.